Muhammad

-Muhammad (Note: /mu:ˈhɑːməd/; مُحَمَّد; /ar/) (Note: He is referred to by many appellations, including Muhammad ibn Abd Allah, Messenger of God, Prophet Muhammad, God's Apostle, Last Prophet of Islam, and others; there are also variant spellings of Muhammad, such as Mohamet, Mohammed, Mahamad, Muhamad, Mohamed, and many others.) (c.
-570 – 8 June 632 CE) (Note: Goldman 1995, gives 8 June 632 CE, the dominant Islamic tradition.
-Many earlier (primarily non-Islamic) traditions refer to him as still alive at the time of the Muslim conquest of Palestine (634–638 CE).) was an Arab religious, military and political leader and the founder of Islam.
+Muhammad (Note: /mu:ˈhɑːməd/; مُحَمَّد; /ar/) (c.
+570 CE – 8 June 632 CE) (Note: Goldman 1995, gives 8 June 632 CE, the dominant Islamic tradition.
+Many earlier (primarily non-Islamic) traditions refer to him as still alive at the time of the Muslim conquest of Palestine (634–638 CE).) was an Arab religious, military, and political leader, and the founder of Islam.
 (Note: According to Welch, Moussalli & Newby 2009, writing for the Oxford Encyclopedia of the Islamic World: "The Prophet of Islam was a religious, political, and social reformer who gave rise to one of the great civilizations of the world.
 From a modern, historical perspective, Muḥammad was the founder of Islam.
 From the perspective of the Islamic faith, he was God's Messenger, called to be a 'warner,' first to the Arabs and then to all humankind.")
-According to Islam, he was a prophet who was divinely inspired to preach and confirm the monotheistic teachings of Adam, Noah, Abraham, Moses, Jesus, and other prophets.
+According to Islam, he was the final prophet of God who was divinely inspired to preach and confirm the monotheistic teachings of Adam, Noah, Abraham, Moses, Jesus, and other prophets in Islam.
 He is believed by Muslims to be the Seal of the Prophets, and along with the Quran, his teachings and normative examples form the basis for Islamic religious belief.

 According to the traditional account, Muhammad was born in Mecca to the aristocratic Banu Hashim clan of the Quraysh.
 He was the son of Abdullah ibn Abd al-Muttalib and Amina bint Wahb.
 His father, Abdullah, the son of tribal leader Abd al-Muttalib ibn Hashim, died around the time Muhammad was born.
 His mother Amina died when he was six, leaving Muhammad an orphan.
 He was raised under the care of his grandfather, Abd al-Muttalib, and paternal uncle, Abu Talib.
 In later years, he would periodically seclude himself in a mountain cave named Hira for several nights of prayer.
 When he was 40, in c.
 610, Muhammad reported being visited by Gabriel in the cave and receiving his first revelation from God.
 In 613, Muhammad started preaching these revelations publicly, proclaiming that "God is One", that complete "submission" to God is the right way of life, and that he was a prophet and messenger of God, similar to other prophets in Islam.